 Property owners and managers have an obligation to ensure their premises are safe for all visitors.
-When they are negligent in upholding this duty and as a result, you suffer injuries, you may be entitled to recover compensation for your medical bills, lost wages and pain and suffering.
+When they are negligent in upholding this duty and you suffer injuries as a result, you may be entitled to recover compensation for your medical bills, lost wages, and pain and suffering.

 To schedule a free consultation with our experienced slip and fall attorneys, please contact Brown & Brown, LLP today by completing the form on this page or calling us at the 3s in St. Louis (314-333-3333 / 573-333-3333) or at the 8s in Illinois (618-888-8888).
-We serve clients in Missouri and Illinois.
+We have expertise in various areas of the law and serve clients in Missouri and Illinois.

 What Is a Slip and Fall Accident?